hc-nolan/ratingrelay/usage.md

 Opening this URL will ask you to sign into your Plex account and authorize RatingRelay to access your server.

 # 4. Run at regular intervals

+Make sure you run the script manually once before setting up any of these methods.
+Otherwise, you will not be authenticated with your Plex server, and the script will hang and do nothing.

 ## Linux - cron